qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 ## Multi-threading

-The execution model of web code:
+Web code runs in event loop:

 - The main thread runs in an event loop, with an event queue.
 - Each calling to JS adds one event to queue.
 - The event loop executes all events in queue, until queue is empty, then browser controls the main thread, until new event arrives.
+- If JS code awaits on an unresolved promise, the event handling finishes.
+When that promise resolves, a new event is added into queue.
 - The web page rendering and interaction is blocked by main thread JS code running.
 It's not recommended to make main thread JS code block for long time.
-- There are web workers.
+- There are web workers that can run in parallel.
 Each web worker also has its own event loop and event queue.
 Each web worker is single-threaded.
-- Web workers don't share memory (exception: `SharedArrayBuffer`).
+- Web workers don't share memory (except `SharedArrayBuffer`).
 JS values can be sent to another web worker, but it's deep-copied after being sent.
+Sending an `ArrayBuffer` to across thread will make `ArrayBuffer` to detach with its binary data.

 WebAssembly multithreading relies on web workers and `SharedArrayBuffer`.